WanruZhao/CIS565-Final-Project/README.md

 |------|------|
 | ![](images/position.png) | ![](images/normal.png) |

+We stored the rasterized data such as position, normal, albedo color, and material into gbuffers, and lauch the rays from the first intersection in the world based on the data in gbuffer.

 **Ray traced reflection pass**

 | Ray depth = 2 | Ray Depth = 4 |
 |------|------|
 | ![](images/reflect_d_2.png) | ![](images/reflect_d_4.png) |

+We raytraced the specular reflection and above diamond has material of 0.5 diffuse/ 0.5 specular.
+With different ray depth, we can notice the difference of the reflection of the diamond on the floor.

 **Ray traced refraction pass**

 | Ray depth = 2 | Ray Depth = 5 | Ray depth = 10 | Ray Depth = 20 |
 |------|------|------|------|
 | ![](images/refract_d_2.png) | ![](images/refract_d_5.png) | ![](images/refract_d_10.png) | ![](images/refract_d_20.png) |

+We used Snell's law to calculate the direction of refract ray, and added internal reflection inside the model to create more diamond like look.

 **Combine separate Passes**